-The year Sam Wright joined the music business, Michael Jackson’s Thriller had just gone to No 1 in the UK and The Rolling Stones signed the largest ever record deal to date for $26m.
-Thirty years later, almost everything has changed.
+The year Sam Wright joined the music business, CDs went on sale in the UK and The Rolling Stones signed the largest ever record deal to date for $26m.
+Thirty years later, everything has changed.

 And nothing.
 Despite how it sometimes feels, you still need to be working with a quality talent or be touting a reasonably good idea.
 However unique they are/it is, what will really make it work, set it apart from the crowd, is the creativity, skill and sheer graft that that goes into selling it to the media and the public at large.